Redocly/redocly-cli/docs/commands/push.md

 For example, if the URL is `app.redoc.ly/org/test_docs`, the organization ID is `test_docs`.
 When using the `push` command, you would provide this ID as `@test_docs`.

 :::warning Note
 The organization ID can differ from the organization name.
-Owners can change the organization name at any time in the Workflows **Org settings** page, but the organization ID cannot be changed.
+Owners can change the organization name at any time in the Workflows **Settings** page, but the organization ID cannot be changed.
 :::

 #### API name